ngless-toolkit/ngless/docs/sources/modules.md

 ``rtype`` must be one of ``"void"``, ``"counts"``, ``"readset"``, or ``"mappedreadset"``.

+If you plan to make use of [search path expansion](searchpath.html), in order for NGLess to expand the argument prior to passing it to the external module you need to set ``atype: "str"`` and ``expand_searchdir: true``.

+        additional:
+            -
+                atype: 'str'
+                name: 'reference'
+                expand_searchdir: true

 ### Citation

 Finally, if you wish to, you can add one or more citations: